-• Go into your Build directory (Debug or Release) : here an example if you want to compile in debug:
+- Ensure that all the cloned repositories are on the same branch. - Update the cloned repositories to the same tag. - Go into your Build directory (Debug or Release) : here is an example if you want to compile in debug:

 \$ cd Dev/Build/Debug